zishangit01/-data-analytics-projects/Excel/Ecommerce-Sales-Analysis/README.md

 # 🛒 E-Commerce Sales Dashboard (Excel)

 ## 📌 Project Overview
-This project is an interactive Excel dashboard designed to analyze **e-commerce sales performance** across customer segments, product categories, regions, and order types.
+This project is an interactive Excel dashboard designed to analyze **e-commerce sales performance** across customer segments, product categories, regions, and time periods.
-It enables businesses to monitor growth, identify profit drivers, and make data-driven decisions using PivotTables, Slicers, Charts, and KPI Cards.
+It provides business teams with actionable insights using PivotTables, PivotCharts, Slicers, and KPI Cards.

 ---

 ## 🎯 Business Problem
-E-commerce businesses need to understand:
+E-commerce businesses need insights to answer:

-- Which regions generate the highest revenue
+- Which regions generate the highest revenue?
-- Which product categories perform well or underperform
+- Which product categories perform well or underperform?
-- Which customer segments contribute most to profit
+- Which customer segments drive the most profit?
-- Monthly sales trends & seasonality
+- How do monthly sales trends behave?
-- Order states affecting performance
+- How do shipping modes & order statuses impact performance?

-This dashboard helps optimize marketing, forecasting, pricing, and inventory planning.
+This dashboard helps improve sales strategy, forecasting, and decision-making.

 ---